CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-1/Readme.md

 ## 1.1  What are StateMachines?

 _State Machines are everywhere in the programming world.
-Almost all interactive solutions requires maintaining a state of the software.
+Almost all interactive solutions requires maintaining state of the software.
 Though there are many ways to create state machines, boost::statechart provides one of the simplest way of creating them._

 _boost::statechart takes away all the complexity of creating and handling state machines, which allows developers to focus on functionalities and behaviour of the state._

-__Before writing state machines we need to understand 2 key concept.
+__Before writing state machines we need to understand 3 key concept.
 They are "STATES", "EVENTS" and "EVENT-HANDLERS".__

 ### 1.1.1  STATES

-_A state is a representation of the system at any given point of time.
+_An state is a representation of the_ __SYSTEM__ _at any given point of time.
 Its closely related to the litral meaning of a state.
 Once you know the state, you know what system holds for you in that state._

 ### 1.1.2  EVENTS